venkat201097/VAE/README.md

 <h1> Variational Auto-Encoders </h1>

-This is my implementation of Variational Auto-Encoders for [CSE-291B - Deep Generative Models](https://sites.google.com/view/cse291).
+This is my implementation of Variational Auto-Encoders  on the MNIST dataset for [CSE-291B - Deep Generative Models](https://sites.google.com/view/cse291).
 My implementation builds on top of a starter code, and includes the following -
 1. Reparameterization trick for computing gradients.
 1. Negative ELBO bound for computing the training loss.
 1. Vanilla VAE - using a unit-mean isotropic gaussian prior.
 The variational posterior is a gaussian.